radekBednarik/playwright-test-skeleton/README.md

 - open you shell and switch to the folder, where you want to have your test project files
 - run `npx playwright-test-skeleton`
+- go thru CLI prompts to choose from language and precommit hooks options
 - in case you are on Linux, you will have to provide your `sudo` password when installing Playwright linux dependencies

 ## Verify